Commodity feminism

 Commodity feminism theorizes that the mass media appropriates feminism for commercial purposes, using it as a vehicle to sell consumer products and services.
 By associating brands with key concepts surrounding feminism, such as the idea that women are empowered and strong, marketers and advertisers use feminism in ways that are internally contradictory and appropriative.
+It is a phenomenon that has fueled contemporary debates on corporations and whether their use of commodity feminism helps or hinders feminism in the long term.

 The term "commodity feminism" was developed and articulated by Goldman, Heath, and Smith in a 1991 essay in Critical Studies in Mass Communication.
-This essay noted that femininity and feminism have been in opposition, with feminism critical of the ways in which femininity is used to marginalize and oppress women.
-The authors argued, in part, that in the marketplace, "Femininity and feminism become presented as interchangeable alternatives" through the "logic of market segments and product differentiation," transforming "feminism into a manipulable set of semiotic markers -- confidence and attitude -- which bear the meanings of individual freedom and independence associated with feminism.
+This essay notes that femininity and feminism have been in opposition, with feminism critical of the ways in which femininity is used to marginalize and oppress women.
+The authors argue, in part, that in the marketplace, "Femininity and feminism become presented as interchangeable alternatives" through the "logic of market segments and product differentiation," transforming "feminism into a manipulable set of semiotic markers -- confidence and attitude -- which bear the meanings of individual freedom and independence associated with feminism.
 Terms like 'attitude' and 'confidence' [...] represent what can be acquired through the right consumer choices" (p.
 348).

+This “commodity feminism” reflects a transition in overall advertising.
+The Fourth Wave of Feminism has increased the amount of pro-women advertisements.
+This shift began with the increasing independence of women in the financial sphere in the 1970s, leading to more open critiques of advertising depicting women as sex objects.
+Especially in recent years, corporations have begun to lean into commodity feminism to appeal to a wider audience.

 Influence on feminist scholarship

 Since the article's publication in 1991, commodity feminism has become a major concept that is broadly applied in feminist media studies, cited frequently by other scholars, many of whom apply it in their analysis of media and popular culture.
 For example, it has informed critical analyses of topics including telenovelas, girl power, children's media, TV shows such as Sex and the City, and pop stars such as Beyoncé.
-It has also informed the rise of new, related terms, such as "femvertising".
+It has also informed the rise of new, related terms like "femvertising."

+Commodity feminism, due to its connections to global consumer culture, has also been connected to concepts of ethical capitalism and neoliberal influences in relation to themes of feminism.

 The term "commodity feminism" brings to mind the term "commodity fetishism" and added a new dimension to it, as Kirsten Howard has noted.